 Leather care and cleaning

-The following is more specific informaton on the cleaning and care steps.
+The following is more specific information on the cleaning and care steps.

-For Veg-Tan leather bibs (aka tooling leather - used for embossing, laser engraved and tooled leather, straps, keychains, etc).
-I use Pecard Leather Dressing.
-This is more of a paste that can be applied with a shoe shine brush or rag and rubbed on.
+These wax type dressings can be applied with a shoe shine brush or rag and rubbed on.
 The friction from light rubbing will warm it up and work it into the leather.
-After a minute or two of buffing your hide, a soft cloth can be used to wipe off any residual and buff to a mellow shine.
-Pecard Leather Dressing is a great water barrier and UV protectant while also feeding your leather to keep it nice and pliable.
-Every piece of tooled leather that rolls out of the Three Miutts shop gets a coat before leaving.
+Let the dressing soak into the leather for 5-10 minutes and then buff any residual off with a soft cloth.
+With each application, the dressing builds a water barrier and UV protectant while also feeding your leather to keep it nice and pliable.
+Every piece of tooled leather that rolls out of the Three Mutts shop gets a coat before leaving.

 Cleaning Suede